Showing posts with label Personal Stories. Show all posts

 “The average child in our nation spends about 6.64 hours at school, every day for 180 days a year.”

-According to a Runner’s World article featuring Martin, Nathan crossed the finish line of the 2020 Marathon Project in 2:11:05.
-Not only did he improve on his 2:14:34 personal best at the COVID-adjusted race in Chandler, Arizona, but it is at this race where he became the fastest U.S.-born African American marathoner in history.
+In 2020, Nathan finished the Marathon Project in Chandler, Arizona, with a time of 2:11:05.
+Not only did he improve on his 2:14:34 personal best at the COVID-adjusted race, but he was also named the fastest U.S.-born African American marathoner in history.

 This is the kind of thing coaches do every day at school.
 Teachers of all stripes encourage children to pursue or try something they show some interest and aptitude for.
 That simple comment made a difference in the trajectory of Nathan’s life.

-Nathan feels blessed by the opportunities running has provided for him.
+Blessed by the opportunities running has provided for him.
+Nathan now uses that same influence as a coach and substitute teacher in Jackson District Schools.
 You might think that winning the Olympics would be his biggest goal, but his greatest desire is to help the kids he coaches at the local high school become better runners and better people.

 Thursday, February 18, 2021